 Have you ever read the book series by Laura Ingalls Wilder??
 I kid you not: They are literature.
 They are the best books in the world, almost.
 They are SO good.
 Children’s books teach us all about what is right and good in the world.
 They contain more wisdom than most of the silly modern fiction books now available.

 Laura’s husband Almanzo grew up on the most amazing (not exaggerating) farm in New York state.
 There is a lot of FOOD TALK in these books, a lot!
 His mom made donuts that flipped themselves.
 She made sauteed apples and onions.
-She sent them to school with homemade bread stuffed with sausages and butter.
+She sent the kids to school with homemade bread stuffed with sausages and butter.
 She made them stacked pancakes.
 When Almanzo grew up and became a homesteader, before he courted Laura, he used to make stacked pancakes for he and his brother Royal.
-They survived on them.
+They survived on pancakes.

 Read these books to see the full glory of a lost, hard, but idyllic and wonderful world.